kaiusee/KKRateMyApp/README.md

 `//Replace X with the number of tries before you prompt the user with the rating alert.` `KKRateMyApp.sharedInstance.numberOfTimesBeforePrompts = X`

+2. In your main ViewController.
+Call `KKRateMyApp.sharedInstance.rateApp()`
+This will check how many times the app has run and based on the number you provided earlier it will display the rating alert view.

 ## Screenshot